kintsugi-programmer/kintsugi-stack-dsa-cpp/THEORY/README.md

         - This pattern is elegant because it avoids messy conditionals by performing arbitrary pushes followed by balancing steps.
         - Even if a solution uses more conditionals, the core concepts are:
             1. Heaps must be roughly even in size.
-            2. Values in the small heap must be $\le$ values in the large heap.
+            2. Values in the small heap must be `<=` values in the large heap.
         - This pattern is common in interviews and is essential for solving streaming median problems optimally.

     - **Analogy for Understanding**
         - Think of the two heaps like a **butterfly's wings**.
 The small values are on the left wing (max heap) and the large values are on the right wing (min heap).
 The median is essentially the "body" of the butterfly where the two wings meet.
 By keeping the wings balanced in size and ensuring the left wing values stay smaller than the right, you can always find the center instantly.

+---

 ## Backtracking

+---

 ### Subsets